-Our bylaws provide that special meetings of stockholders may be called by our board of directors and certain of our officers.
+Our bylaws provide that special meetings of stockholders may be called by the chairman of our board of directors, our President and our board of directors.
 Additionally, our bylaws provide that, subject to the satisfaction of certain procedural and informational requirements by the stockholders requesting the meeting, a special meeting of stockholders will be called by the secretary of the corporation upon the written request of stockholders entitled to cast not less than a majority of all the votes entitled to be cast at such meeting.